Tessmore/sbd/README.md

 * `html_boundaries`, force sentence split at specific tags (br, and closing p, div, ul, ol)
 * `sanitize`: If you don't expect nor want html in your text.
 * `allowed_tags`: To sanitize html, the library [santize-html](https://github.com/punkave/sanitize-html) is used.
 You can pass the allowed tags option.
+* `abbreviations`: list of abbreviations to override the original ones for use with other languages.
+Don't put dots in abbreviations.